Rakeela/dragora-notes/Old-Diamonil.md

 I've still much to write about Old Diamonil, and I may eventually dredge the archive for what I've written already.

 ---
+Fictional Books of Old Diamonil
+(This is a placeholder for the most important archive-dredging project; the book publishing industry has always been essential to Diamonil's politics.)

+---
 Back to [[Polis-Diamonil]]